 Fruit juices like orange or blueberry juice contain sugar, one of your brain’s favorite fuel sources.
 That’s why sometimes a glass of fresh juice can help with a short-term boost to memory and overall mental ability.

 Of course, there are other benefits to different juices as well.
 OJ has plenty of antioxidant properties that can help your metabolism, including Vitamin C. Other compounds called flavonoids are available naturally in orange juice and can protect the cells against free radical damage as well.

 Blueberry juice on the other hand also has lots of antioxidants with flavonoids.
-Studies have shown that blueberries could delay memory decline, and potentially prevent Alzheimer's disease.
+Studies have shown that blueberries could delay memory decline.
 This little yet powerful fruit can also help boost focus, improve vision, and even help with memory retention.